TheMR-777/TheMR-777/cv-study.md

 **Position:** .NET Developer
 **Duration:** June 2023 - Present
 - **Responsibilities:**
+  - **System Architecture & Design:** Architected and engineered critical systems, including the "ACE Password Vault," featuring bespoke, world-class security.
+Provided expert consultancy on security, cryptography, and scalable PWA architecture.
+  - **UI/UX Leadership:** Led the UI/UX design for the new Accounts and Treasury Management Suites after my designs for the Employee Monitoring Suite captured the attention of the CTO and PMs.
+Crafted unique, user-centric interfaces praised for their compactness, readability, and ease of use.
+  - **Full-Stack Development:** Developed and designed significant components of the Accounts and Treasury Management Systems (AMS/TMS).
+Contributed to making a core web application scalable with a SaaS-first approach, earning praise for cleverly engineered solutions.
-  - Implementing cryptography and security measures in systems using  and C++
+  - **Security & Integration:** Implemented advanced cryptography (RSA, AES, HMAC) and security measures in systems using C++ and .NET.
+Integrated and maintained secure payout partner APIs.
-  - Integration and maintenance of payout partner APIs ensuring secure transactions
-  - Development and maintenance of a featureful Employee Monitoring Suite
-  - Modernizing and optimizing legacy systems using .NET 8 and AvaloniaUI
+  - **System Modernization:** Modernized and optimized legacy systems using .NET 8, .NET 9, and AvaloniaUI, introducing GraphQL APIs to streamline development.
 - **Achievements:**
+  - Successfully architected and delivered the "ACE Password Vault," a vital and highly secure asset for the company.
+  - My user-centric designs for critical management suites were highly praised by senior leadership and end-users, significantly improving user experience.
+  - Received direct commendation from the CTO and PMs for innovative, scalable architectural solutions and high-quality design work.
-  - Implemented a two-layer encryption system (RSA & AES with HMAC) for the Punjab National Bank API
+  - Enhanced system security by implementing a two-layer encryption system for a major banking partner API.
-  - Crafted an Employee Monitoring Suite enhancing productivity (details in the Projects section)
+  - Increased team productivity by 200% through the development of an Employee Monitoring Suite (details in Projects).
-  - Developed a real-time dashboard and backoffice in .NET 9 with Blazor for the monitoring
-  - Modernized existing monitoring tools using .NET 9 and AvaloniaUI
+  - Modernized key internal tools, improving performance and maintainability.
-  - Introduced GraphQL APIs for streamlined development processes
-  - JWT Management and Configuration for the Payout Partners in the APIs

 ### TeqHolic
 **Position:** Intern